 I am a social/health psychologist who studies how people adjust to chronic illness.
 I'm originally from Illinois.
 I moved to Pittsburgh in 1990 and have been on the faculty at Carnegie Mellon since that time.
 Prior to the year 2000, I studied people who had had heart disease, breast cancer, and prostate cancer.
-In 2000, I received my first award from the National

-Institutes of Health to study persons with diabetes.
-Below is a brief summary of those studies and a picture of my cat!
+In 2000, I received my first award from the National Institutes of Health to study persons with diabetes.
+Below is a brief summary of those studies.